Nineteen Charred Bodies Found Near Mexico-US Border - UrduPoint

 The region sees frequent clashes between the Noreste cartel, which controls a part of Nuevo Leon, and the Gulf cartel, which has been active in Tamaulipas for decades.

-In January 2019, in the neighbouring town of Miguel Aleman, 24 corpses were found, of which 15 were charred.
+In January 2019, in the neighboring town of Miguel Aleman, 24 corpses were found, of which 15 were charred.

+In August 2010, a group of 72 undocumented migrants were killed in San Fernando, in Tamaulipas.
+Authorities said the massacre was perpetrated by the Zetas cartel, one of the most powerful at the time.

+Tamaulipas, on Mexico's Gulf coast, is the shortest route to the United States but also the most dangerous because of the presence of criminal gangs, which kidnap, extort and murder migrants.

 Mexico recorded 34,523 assassinations in 2020, a slight decrease on 2019's figure of 34,608, which was a record high since official tallies started.